The lymphatic system is part of the immune system, whose function is to fight disease and infections.

 - radiation therapy

-- high-dose chemotherapy with bone marrow or peripheral stem cell transplantation
+- high-dose chemotherapy with bone marrow or peripheral blood stem cell transplantation

 Click here to view the